-Essential Partners’ approach to dialogue reaffirms that all stakeholders share a common investment in their community, organization, or institution.
-This two-day workshop will orient participants to dialogue as the vital first step toward a successful collective action process.
+Essential Partners’ approach to dialogue and civic engagement reaffirm that all stakeholders share a common investment in their community, organization, or institution.
+This two-day workshop will orient participants in how to leverage their dialogue skills to accomplish shared goals.

 - To learn to map the situation and better understand the history, issue, broader context, purpose, politics, and roles;

 - To identify members of an effective planning and implementation team;